binnev/djangorestframework_versioning/README.md

 #### Versioning views

+##### View actions / methods

-Let's say we want to add a new view to the Dogs viewset -- a view for individual dogs.
+Let's say we want to add a new action to the Dogs viewset -- a view for individual dogs.
 Paste the following code into your `doggies/views.py`:

 ```python
 from drf_versioning.decorators import versioned_view